How to Select & Care for Your New Fruit Tree

 4. Pest and Disease Control

-Regularly inspect your tree for signs of pests or disease, and take appropriate measures for control.
-If you’re not sure what sort of indicators you’re seeing or what they mean, do not panic.
+If you’re not sure what sort of indicators you’re seeing on your tree or what they mean, do not panic.
 Simply cut a small sample of the affected plant material, place it in a secure ziplock bag, and bring it to the nursery THE SAME DAY.
 Our staff will be happy to evaluate your sample and advise you on suitable remedies.